claaslange/iOS7Colors/README.md

     pod 'iOS7Colors', '~> 2.0.0'

-Usage is really simple Just include `UIColor+iOS7Colors.h` & `UIColor+iOS7Colors.m` in your project and import them whereever you need the colors.
+Usage is really simple.
+Just include `UIColor+iOS7Colors.h` & `UIColor+iOS7Colors.m` in your project if you're not using cocoapods and import the header file you need the colors.

-    #import "UIColor-iOS7Colors.h"
+    #import "UIColor+iOS7Colors.h"

     UILabel *label = [UILabel alloc] initWithFrame:CGRectZero];